Chevron's $5 bln deal for Noble ends deal drought, sets price benchmark

 By Arathy S Nair

-July 21 (Reuters) - Chevron Corp's CVX.N surprise $5 billion deal for oil producer Noble Energy NBL.O should spell the end of this year's deal drought, setting a price benchmark that will trigger more buys, mergers and acquisition bankers, lawyers and analysts said.
+July 21 (Reuters) - Chevron Corp's CVX.N surprise $5 billion all-stock deal for oil producer Noble Energy NBL.O should spell the end of this year's deal drought, setting a price benchmark that will trigger more buys, according to mergers and acquisition bankers, lawyers and analysts.

 The COVID-19 pandemic destroyed fuel demand and left dozens of energy companies without the prospect of drilling their way out of debt.
 They may now be more willing to entertain deals with the Chevron offer as a standard.